BA (Hons); MBACP Accred; BACP Registered & Supervisor

 If you are unsure if counselling is for you, please feel free to contact me.
 You can find out more about counselling and me from my website (see link at top of the page)

 I am a fully qualified counsellor, BACP Registered and an Accredited Counsellor *.
+I am also a qualified Supervisor for other Counsellors.
+I am also DBS Registered.

 *('This means that the therapist has achieved a substantial level of training and experience that has been approved by BACP'. www.itsgoodtotalk.org.uk)